acailic/software-interview-prep/topics/design-patterns.md

     <summary>
         Answer
     </summary>
 The template method pattern is a behavioral design pattern that defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template method should be final so that the subclass can not override and change the steps of the algorithm.
+Still, the same time individual steps should be abstract, so that child classes can implement them.
 </details>

 ### 29. What is _Visitor_ pattern?